tempesta-tech/tempesta-test/README.md

 Now such backends are supported:
 1) type == nginx
-    status_uri: uri where nginx status is located
+    - status_uri: uri where nginx status is located
-    config: nginx config
+    - config: nginx config

 2) type == deproxy
-    port: listen this port
+    - port: listen this port
-    response: type of response.
-Now only 'static' is supported response == static:
+    - response: type of response.
+Now only 'static' is supported
+      - response == static:
-            response_content: always response this content
+         - response_content: always response this content,
+         - keep_original_data: optional: if set to True, the original request will be kept in Request.original_data field as it has arrived by the wire, otherwise (say, the parameter is not defined at all) Request.original_data will be left blank
+         - segment_size: optional: TCP segment size for heavy chunked testing, bytes, 0 for disable
+         - segment_gap: optional: inter-segment gap for heavy chunked testing, ms, 0 for disable
+              - you usualy do not need it; update timeouts if you use it

 and such clients:
 1) type == wrk
-    addr: 'ip:port'
+    - addr: 'ip:port'

 2) type == deproxy
-    addr: ip addr of server to connect
+    - addr: ip addr of server to connect
-    port: port
+    - port: port
+    - keep_original_data: optional: if set to True, the original response will be kept in Response.original_data field as it has arrived by the wire, otherwise (say, the parameter is not defined at all) Response.original_data will be left blank
+    - segment_size: optional: TCP segment size for heavy chunked testing, bytes, 0 for disable
+    - segment_gap: optional: inter-segment gap for heavy chunked testing, ms, 0 for disable
+       - you usualy do not need it; update timeouts if you use it

-All options are mandatory
+All options are mandatory, unless explicitly stated otherwise.

 nginx config, deproxy response, addr and port can use templates in format `${part_variable}` where `part` is one of 'server',